 This area is allocated for the development of a main taxiway and parallel taxilanes to serve the Southern Aviation Precinct.
-Hence, development of this precinct determines development of the Taxiway Expansion Area, which is to be developed west and north as required.
+Development of this precinct hence determines the development of the Taxiway Expansion Area, which is to be developed west and north as required.